HWSec-CSIC/se-pq/README.md

 ## Introduction

-This is the repostiory of the Secure Element developed by CSIC-IMSE team within QUBIP project.
+This is the repository of the Secure Element developed by CSIC-IMSE team within QUBIP project.

 ## Description